TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 ## `addValue()`

-This middleware allows any value to be added to the RATT Record.
+This middleware allows any value to be added to the Record.

 #### Description